 Cuisines of the Three Basque Provinces

 Álava is the southern-most province of Basque Country and has a cold climate.
-Mountain ranges, large valleys and rivers run through Álava, but it does not have coastline.
-Because it is "land-locked", the people eat more beef, veal and game, such as partridge and quail.
+Mountain ranges, large valleys, and rivers run through Álava, but it does not have a coastline.
+Because it is "land-locked", the people eat more beef, veal, and game, such as partridge and quail.
 They also enjoy perretxikos (a type of mushroom), snails and various cheeses.
-Potatoes, beans and mushrooms from the area are also well known for their quality.
+Potatoes, beans, and mushrooms from the area are also well known for their quality.

 Some specialties of Álava are stuffed artichokes, patatas viudas potatoes dipped in flour and fried, then served in sauce; Llodio black pudding, lightly seasoned blood sausages made with vegetables and a small amount of rice, Goxua, a liqueur-soaked cake with pastry cream and caramel sauce.